 Many contemporary country songs already integrate elements from different music genres into their composition.
-This appeals more to the audience of the modern times.
+This appeals more to the audience of modern times.
 Take Hurricane, for example.
 This 2016 song has elements of rock, ballad, and pop.
 One good thing about the song is that it doesn’t shy away from the fundamentals of a classic country piece.

-The nice tune of this song will have you humming, while strumming the four easy chords.
 Memorizing the progression isn’t that difficult either.
 It’s straightforward.
 The only thing that you need to be concerned about is getting the correct timing of the rhythm.
 Adding a few bass notes will also help improve the overall harmonic characteristics of the song.
 This is a crucial skill that all aspiring guitarists need to learn and develop.

-28. I Got Away with You by Luke Combs
+28. I Got Away With You by Luke Combs

 This song came with Hurricane in the 2017 album that launched the career of Luke Combs as a country music artist.
 The melody is a lot closer to a ballad, making it a great piece to sing.
 I can think of many instances when you can play, I Got Away on your guitar.
 Most of my pals play it in their solitude, although most will play the song with their loved ones.

 However, you decide to play this contemporary country song, learning it should be easy.
-It has the same chord pattern and progression like Hurricane.
+It has the same chord pattern and progression as Hurricane.
 You can almost swap the two, differing only in tempo.
 I Got Away has a more laid-back vibe, one that will have you lying on your bed while playing the song.

 29. Ol’ Red by Blake Shelton